mrh0/qspl2/README.md

 a / 1; //Removes element at index 1 : [5.0,1.0,4.0]
 a * 2; //Doubles the array : [5.0,1.0,4.0,5.0,1.0,4.0]
 a * "|"; //Joins elements in array with "|" : "5.0|1.0|4.0|5.0|1.0|4.0"
+a ?
+4 //Array contains 4 : true
+a ?
+9 //Array contains 9 : false
 a[]; //Get first depth size : 6 a[0] //Get first element : 5.0
 a[1,3] //Get array of elements 1 to 3 : [1.0,4.0,5.0]